Masao-Taketani/FOTS_OCR/README.md

 # FOTS: Fast Oriented Text Spotting with a Unified Network

-**I am still working on this repo.
-So more codes and detailed instructions are coming soon!**
+**I am still working on this repo. updates and detailed instructions are coming soon!**

+## TensorFlow Versions
+As for now, the pre-training code is tested on TensorFlow 1.12 and 1.14.
+I may try to implement 2.x version in the future.

 ## Train from Scratch
 ### Pretrain with SynthText